🏖️ Top Normandy Beaches That Are Perfect with Kids

 🌅 Hauteville-sur-Mer – Safe, Spacious & Supervised

-Facilities include toilets, a small beach café, and the École de Voile (sailing school) for older children who want to try catamarans or paddleboarding.
-It’s easy to park, safe, clean, and loved by locals year-round.
+Facilities include toilets, a small beach café, and the École de Voile (sailing school) for older children keen to try catamarans or paddleboarding.
+It’s easy to park, safe, clean, and quietly loved by locals all year round.

 🏖️ Agon-Coutainville – Classic Normandy Seaside Fun

-Agon-Coutainville is Normandy’s answer to a classic seaside resort — colourful cabins, ice-cream kiosks, and a long promenade that’s stroller-friendly.
-This is the nearest Blue-Flag-standard beach, known for its clean water and friendly lifeguards.
-At low tide, natural sea pools form along the coast, perfect for toddlers and paddling.
-Families love renting bikes, playing mini-golf, and visiting the children’s carousel by the promenade.
+Agon-Coutainville is Normandy’s answer to the classic seaside resort — colourful beach huts, ice-cream kiosks, and a long promenade that’s pushchair-friendly.
+This is the nearest Blue Flag-standard beach, known for clean water and friendly lifeguards.
+At low tide, natural sea pools appear along the shore, perfect for toddlers and paddling.
+Families love hiring bikes, playing mini-golf, and visiting the children’s carousel by the promenade.

-For lunch, stop at Les Dunes or La Plancha for seaside dining, or pick up fish and chips to enjoy right on the sea wall.
+For lunch, stop at Les Dunes or La Plancha for relaxed seaside dining, or grab fish and chips to enjoy perched on the sea wall.
 It’s also one of the best places to watch sunsets in the Coutances area 🌅.

 🌾 Coudeville-sur-Mer – Peaceful & Easy Access

 Prefer something calmer?
 Coudeville-sur-Mer sits between Hauteville and Granville, offering the same fine sand but fewer visitors.
-It’s semi-urban, with nearby cafés and parking, but retains a peaceful, local feel.
-There’s a lifeguard station in high season, and it’s a favourite among families seeking a quieter day out.
+It’s semi-urban, with nearby cafés and parking, yet still feels pleasantly local.
+There’s a lifeguard station in high season, and it’s a favourite with families who want a quieter beach day.

-Grab a freshly baked baguette from La Gourmandise — our favourite boulangerie in Coutances — along with some cheese and fruit for a simple beach picnic.
-Add a bucket, spade, and a breeze off the Channel, and you’ve got the perfect Norman afternoon 🧺.
+Pick up a freshly baked baguette from La Gourmandise — our favourite boulangerie in Coutances — along with cheese and fruit for a simple beach picnic.
+Add a bucket, a spade, and a Channel breeze, and you’ve got a perfectly Norman afternoon 🧺.

 🌊 Jullouville Beach – Long, Lively & Full of Life

-A 40-minute drive north brings you to Jullouville, one of Normandy’s longest beaches and a summer favourite.
-With lifeguards in July and August, wide sand flats at low tide, and shallow waters, it’s perfect for kids who love to run wild.
-The promenade includes playgrounds, beach volleyball, and small funfair rides — ideal for a full-day outing.
+A 40-minute drive north brings you to Jullouville, one of Normandy’s longest beaches and a firm summer favourite.
+With lifeguards in July and August, wide sands at low tide, and shallow waters, it’s ideal for kids who like space to run.
+The promenade has playgrounds, beach volleyball, and small funfair rides — perfect for a full-day outing.

-In summer, you’ll often catch kite-flying displays or sand-yachting events.
-Pop into Granville afterwards (10 minutes north) to visit the Chausey Islands or explore Dior’s seaside villa and gardens.
+In summer, you’ll often see kite-flying displays or sand-yachting events.
+Pop into Granville afterwards (just 10 minutes north) to visit the Chausey Islands or explore Dior’s seaside villa and gardens.

 🏝 Saint-Martin-de-Bréhal – Calm Tides & Coastal Cafés

-Less famous but loved by locals, Saint-Martin-de-Bréhal offers calm, family-friendly bathing with views across the bay.
-The sand is soft, and the cafés lining the beach promenade are perfect for parents watching the little ones play.
-It’s also home to an excellent ice-cream parlour and great seafood spots where you can enjoy moules-frites with your toes still in the sand.
+Less famous but much loved by locals, Saint-Martin-de-Bréhal offers calm, family-friendly swimming with wide bay views.
+The sand is soft, the slopes are gentle, and the cafés along the promenade are perfectly placed for parents keeping an eye on little ones.
+There’s also an excellent ice-cream parlour and great seafood spots for moules-frites with sandy toes.

-The Plage Saint-Martin area is particularly safe, with gentle slopes and lifeguard coverage during high season.
-It’s one of the best Normandy beaches for small children — compact, sheltered, and easy to reach.
+The Plage Saint-Martin area is particularly safe, with lifeguard cover in high season.
+It’s one of the best Normandy beaches for small children — compact, sheltered, and easy to access.

 🌾 Carolles Beach – Wild Beauty & Sea Breezes

 Further north near Granville, Carolles offers a wilder, more natural stretch of coastline backed by dunes and cliffs.
-Families can follow the short trail to the Cabane Vauban, a 17th-century lookout with breathtaking coastal views.
-It’s a must-visit for anyone who loves walking and hiking in Normandy — with wildflowers, sea air, and wide open horizons that feel a world away from city life.
+Families can follow the short trail to the Cabane Vauban, a 17th-century lookout with sweeping coastal views.
+It’s a brilliant choice for anyone who enjoys walking and hiking in Normandy — with wildflowers, sea air, and space to breathe.

 🧭 Tips for Beach Days with Kids in Normandy

-- Arrive early for easy parking and quieter sands — local families often go after lunch.
+• Arrive earlier in the day for easier parking and quieter sands — many local families head out after lunch.

-- Check tide times — beaches like Hauteville and Agon change dramatically between low and high tide.
+• Always check tide times; beaches like Hauteville and Agon transform completely between low and high tide.

-- Bring shade, reusable bottles, and snacks — cafés often close over lunchtime.
+• Bring shade, reusable bottles, and snacks — cafés often close briefly over lunchtime.

-- Follow local rules for dogs; most family beaches welcome them on leads outside restricted hours.
+• Check local dog rules; many family beaches welcome dogs on leads outside restricted hours.

-- Use lifeguarded zones and watch flag colours for swimming safety.
+• Stick to lifeguarded zones and follow flag colours for swimming safety.

 🍏 Make a Day of It

-After your beach trip, enjoy a local adventure: visit the markets of Coutances, go for a countryside cycle on the Voie Verte, or treat the kids to a visit with our friendly llamas back at the gîte 🦙.
-You’ll find more ideas in our Family Activities in Normandy series and our Local Events & Festivals page — updated monthly with vide-greniers, fairs, and family outings across the region.
+After the beach, keep the day going: browse the markets of Coutances, cycle along the Voie Verte, or head back to the gîte for a visit with our friendly llamas 🦙.
+You’ll find more inspiration in our Family Activities in Normandy series and our Local Events & Festivals page, updated monthly with vide-greniers, fairs, and family-friendly outings across the region.

-These are just a few of the many beaches along our beautiful coastline, each with its own treasures to discover — from quiet dunes to lively promenades, rock pools, and golden sunsets.
+These are just a handful of the many beaches along our beautiful coastline, each with its own small joys — from quiet dunes and rock pools to lively promenades and golden sunsets.

 🌟 Final Thought – Normandy Beaches Made for Families

-Wherever you go — from Hauteville-sur-Mer to Saint-Martin-de-Bréhal — you’ll find gentle waves, friendly faces, and plenty of space to breathe.
-Come and experience the best family beaches in Normandy — where every day ends with sandy feet, smiling faces, and maybe a scoop of salted caramel ice cream 🍦.
+Wherever you go — from Hauteville-sur-Mer to Saint-Martin-de-Bréhal — you’ll find gentle waves, friendly faces, and room to breathe.
+Come and discover the best family beaches in Normandy — where days end with sandy feet, smiling faces, and maybe a scoop of salted caramel ice cream 🍦.